-- 24.4.
+24.4.
 Written instructions on the operation of stages, prepared in accordance with the Motorsport UK Stage Rally Safety Requirements, must be made available to all Officials and Marshals.
-These must clearly establish: - 24.4.1.
+These must clearly establish:

+24.4.1.
 That the number of cars to be sent through any Stage before the Competition shall be in accordance with the Motorsport UK Stage Rally Safety Requirements.

-- 24.4.2.
-The crew of each Safety Car must have specific duties, based on the current Motorsport UK Safety Car Roles and Responsibilities. - 24.4.3.
-No stage must start until the Motorsport UK Safety Delegate, or subsequent designated Safety Car crew where applicable, has confirmed that it is ready for Competitors and that the Marshals have all spectators on the stage under their control and direction (36.5). - 24.4.4.
-There must be no movement of any vehicle or of the rescue services once the stage has opened without the specific approval of the Stage Commander, and then only after suspending the stage and being satisfied that it is cleared of competing cars. - 24.4.5.
+24.4.2.
+The crew of each Safety Car must have specific duties, based on the current ASN Safety Car Roles and Responsibilities.
+On all Multi Venue Rallies, at least two vehicles of the Safety Car train must complete the entire route.

+24.4.3.
+No stage must start until the Motorsport UK Safety Delegate, or subsequent designated Safety Car crew where applicable, has confirmed that it is ready for Competitors and that the Marshals have all spectators on the stage under their control and direction (36.5).

+24.4.4.
+There must be no movement of any vehicle or of the rescue services once the stage has opened without the specific approval of the Stage Commander, and then only after suspending the stage and being satisfied that it is cleared of competing cars.

+24.4.5.
 On any special stage where extreme circumstances make it necessary to neutralise the competition e.g. where spectator safety is compromised, or to authorise the movement of non-competing or rescue vehicles, the system of Red Flags must be in place.
 These should be located at mid stage rescue points, all locations where a rescue/emergency vehicle may reenter the stage following a shortcut and at each mandatory Radio Point (29.5).
 Red Flags will be displayed at all mandatory Radio Points preceding the incident, only on the specific instruction of the Clerk of the Course or Stage Commander.